Desperate families wait for news of loved ones among the 1,000 missing in Maui fires

 “The lady was my sister whom my daughter, in her concern and anxiety, did not recognise.”

-She had managed to escape to the Hyatt Regency three miles (5kms) north of Lahaina with her two pets, a cat and a dog.
+She had managed to escape to the Hyatt Regency 3 miles (5km) north of Lahaina with her two pets, a cat and a dog.

 Family on the East Coast were alerted at 3am on Friday with the good news.